eeriespace/eeriespace.github.io/_posts/2020-03-27-play-report-more-than-a-week-of-magic-ritual-training.md

 rents the ritual chamber, recites the words aaaaaand... fails.

 > Well, it isn't that bad, I can attempt another skill roll-up when the next
 > ritual attempt is made.
-I'm aiming to get to get this skill higher without
+I'm aiming to get this skill higher without
 > using the Magic Relic that Lana has (which gives a +10) to preserve it for
 > something more important.
-It will take a while but that is the plan.
+It will take a while but that is the best plan that
+> I have.

 ## Week +1 day recap